Study of entanglement and phase transitions in the coupled top systems with standard and nonstandard symmetries: Transition in energies and correlation with entanglement

-We now study the quantum phase transition (QPT) in the coupled top with torsion-free and nonzero torsion cases by observing transition in the ground state.
-Similarly, we study dynamical transition (DT) in these systems by observing transition in their excited state.
-We have related these transitions to the entanglement between the two tops and analyzed all the results from the underlying classical dynamics.
-Notably, we have shown how the system's stable to unstable transition of the classical fixed point (CFP) influences the quantum transitions.
+We now investigate the phase transition in the system by studying the variation in the FP model's excited state and ground state energies and the coupled top models with non-zero torsion cases.
+We find that these transitions are related to the transition in the entanglement between the two tops.
+We analyze all the results from the underlying classical dynamics.
+Notably, we have shown how the system's stable-to-unstable transition of the classical fixed point (CFP) influences the quantum transitions.
 We observe that the quantum transitions and the transition in the classical fixed points (CFPs) stability occur at the same coupling strength $\varepsilon$ for torsion-free and nonzero torsional models.

-The CFPs of the underlying classical dynamics of these systems describe their steady states, and these are determined by setting the time-derivatives of the dynamical variables $(Z_i, \phi_i)$ for $i = 1, 2$ at the left-hand side of Eq. \eqref{eq13} equal to zero.
-We now obtain a set of four coupled homogenous algebraic equations, and the solutions of these equations give the CFPs of the system for different coupling strengths $\varepsilon$.
+The CFPs are determined by setting the time-derivatives of the dynamical variables $(Z_i, \phi_i)$ for $i = 1, 2$ at the left-hand side of Eq. \eqref{eq13} equal to zero.
+We now obtain a set of four coupled homogeneous algebraic equations, and the solutions of these equations give the CFPs of the system for different coupling strengths $\varepsilon$.
 We find the same four CFPs for the torsion-free and nonzero torsional cases: